Emily-Rodden7/boujee-smoothie/README.md

 ## Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+There was one warning for the incorrect ALT attribute, so I changed this and run the test again, and the site passed.
+See my results below.

 - [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Femily-rodden7.github.io%2Fboujee-smoothie%2F)
 - [W3C Markup Validator Screenshot Results](image-4.png)